kmsquire/XClipboard.jl/README.md

 level, preferably cross-platform library which took care of this, but as of mid-2013, I couldn't find one.

+Note that Julia Base has a ``clipboard()`` command that already works for text-based copying.  ``xclipboard()`` is meant to allow any kind of data to be pasted, but currently, the parsing of non-text data is up to the individual.

 # Functions

 ```julia